slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Good code deletion skills;
 Humility.

-engineer is an optimizer

-AUTOMATION

-- This is the classical economic expectation of what would happen as automated output starts to outperform labor, and capital can be automatically produced.
-When this happens, scarce natural resources (such as location) increase in value.
-Henry George saw this nearly 140 years ago, with his "Fool's Paradise" thought experiment.
-As efficiency rises and rises, can the cost of living ever approach zero, or will the landlords (in their many forms) be able to extract what they will?

-Until the robots decide to stop feeding their "owners".
-Money is a social construct.
-Power comes from controlling energetic resources, and automation is gradually stripping that control away from humans.

-In other words, this is the normal destructive (and positive) cycle of capitalism.
-It is always painful for people who adapt slowly, and provides opportunities for those willing and able to jump into the development and use of new automation tools.

-An article somewhere had a useful categorizaiton of automation of jobs in terms of human jobs
-1) Automation removes a bottleneck, and lets workers be more productive - often creating more work.
-2) Automation removes a better paying job, and leaves behind a less skilled role for humans But as I have pointed out elsewhere, and economists also admit - retraining is not really an option.
-For someone to change tack and learn an entirely new set of skills is more than slightly challenging on its own.
-Let alone with the tensions of losing a job and having to take care of a family with their time needs.
-The weakpoint in the larger economic model is retraining.

-Humanity stuck on this notion that labor = virtue, which made some sense in an agricultural society where everyone would starve to death if most of the population wasn't actively engaged in production, but is getting increasingly toxic as we approach a post-scarcity world.

-CobrastanJorji
-The best outcome is the "Culture" endpoint: a post-need society.
-10% of people are called upon to work, and the rest thrive on basic income and become artists and inventors, philosophers and musicians and actors.
-The worst outcome, on the other hand, is rather more dystopian.
-A society with a very large percentage of young, unemployed people with no particular path to success is not a stable society.
-I suppose it matters how comfortable the 90% is when they become unemployed.
-Is basic income enough to fulfill individual passions and interests?
-What happens to a large body of humans whose needs are taken care of but who aren't strictly needed for anything? reply

-germinalphrase
-Also, do the 10% believe that they are a static group deserving of persistent participation in the "working class" - or is this a competitive and fluid group in which the children of the 90% may move into/out of as their skills/ability apply?
-Which is to ask - is it worth maintaining a 90% at all or should we 'solve that problem'?

-logfromblammo
-Prior to industrialization, "pull your own bootstraps" fortunes were extremely rare, and largely a matter of accidentally being in the right place at the right time.
-Most wealthy folks got there from skimming off their human herd by force or threat of force and by bribing the most docile and cooperative by giving them some of their own production back.
-After industrialization, a lot of people were able to leverage first-mover advantages and unrealized frontier opportunities into vast fortunes.
-But even then, having one extra dollar from daddy in 1790 meant having many, many more to give your own kids by 1820, even if you had 12 of them.
-That extra dollar might have meant you carried a full feedbag and got there a day before the guy who had to stop to let his horse forage, and getting there first was worth thousands.
-Now, daddy's dollars might allow you to start from second place, and grow faster than the first-mover, who might be trying to bootstrap.
-Or you could do the same with investor money, but with corresponding loss of equity.
-If mommy or daddy fund you, you probably get to keep more of your own company.

-richardknop
-If you go down the history, most wealth was stolen from people violently and from then on anybody born into these aristocratic families would continue benefiting from the wealth.
-A lot of new wealth has been created by people born into poor / middle class families in last 1-2 centuries for sure, especially 20th century.
-But there are still families today that are wealthy and their wealth have been with them for 400-500 or more years.
-And in those cases it's very likely the original wealth was stolen.
-It could be that original wealth was gathered during robber baron times by exploiting workers or it could be even older, being passed from generation to generation since medieval times.
-Which means the original aristocracy probably gained this wealth in a violent conquest.

 What will that tech need to survive?
 Lithium, for batteries.
 Heavy metals, for processing.
 Energy, most of all.
 I wonder how long it'll be until we replace fiat currencies with a balance of kilowatt-hours.
 -->